Gaylord Christmas Celebration- Gaylord of the Rockies

 What Is The Gaylord Christmas Celebration?

 Traditionally, the Gaylord has been a set of hotels/convention centers.
 However- over the holidays, no one books conventions!
-The brand got creative and decided to make some extra money in creating Christmas-themed programming.
+The brand got creative and decided to make some extra money by creating Christmas-themed programming.
 And now- well the Gaylord Christmas is so amazing that people flock to the hotels just for the celebration.

 They basically explode Christmas inside their huge convention center- there’s a Cirque, a huge ice sculptures exhibit, and more.
 And it’s just steps from the hotel- which still has all of the normal fun stuff you expect from the Gaylord (read: water park, baby!)